uccser/cs-field-guide/docs/source/getting_started/contributing_guide.rst

 - `Search the issue tracker for the issue/suggestion`_ to see if it has already been logged.
   If it has, add a comment to the existing issue (even if the issue is closed) instead of opening a new one.
+  If the issue is closed and you think it is not resolved, please reopen it.

 How do I Submit a Good Issue or Suggestion?
 ------------------------------------------------------------------------------